kingparra/hpfp/01_-_all_you_need_is_lambda/questions.rst

 *********************

 * Why did the author choose to write about LC for chapter 1?

+  * To show off the power of functions: they can do anything, and in LC, they do everything.

+  * To cause a perspective shift.

+    In FP programs can be thought of as a system of equations with a rewrite scheme.
+There are no assumptions about the order of rewrites and no shared memory.

+    In imperative programs, the machinery of execution is front-and-center.
+Instructions are performed one after
+    another in sequence ordered by time, with an implicit shared mutable memory space.

+  * To introduce some vocabulary that will be useful when talking to other people in the functional programming community.

 * How is LC relevant to programming in haskell?
 * What abilities do you gain from the chapter that are relevant to functional programming?
 * **How should I explain lambda calculus to my mom over the phone?**